 Sometimes relationships can seem such a struggle.
 Difficulties with trust and commitment, the arrival of children, redundancy, ill-health, infidelity, 'empty nest' syndrome, retirement, bereavement - these can all pose significant challenges to our ability to form and maintain a loving, emotionally fulfilling connection.

 I trained, qualified and lecture at the internationally renowned Tavistock Relationships Centre in London, which is widely recognised as the gold standard organisation for relationship psychotherapy.
-This means I have specialist clinical skills in counselling couples and individuals who are experiencing relationship difficulties.
+This means I have specialist clinical skills in counselling couples and individuals who are experiencing personal and sexual relationship difficulties.
 Maybe you are at a crisis point - or you feel stuck, or are trying to work out whether or not to separate.
 You might be unhappy with your sexual relationship.

 I understand how daunting it can feel to even be thinking about getting outside help, especially for such an important and intensely private part of your life.
 So naturally you need to be sure that any help you do get is going to be professional, sensitive and confidential.